-The Department of Employment and Labour conducted a DG Review in 2019 of the EE Plan as per Sec 44 of the Employment Equity Act.
+Department of Employment and Labour conducted a DG Review in 2019 of the EE Plan as per Sec 44 of the Employment Equity Act.
 Our EE plan was approved to have complied with the provision of the Act, as a result the Employment Equity Plan for the period of 01 October 2019-30 September 2021 was approved.

 The Department of Employment and Labour had recommended that the municipality should focus on gender and race equity on occupational levels.
+Employment Equity Plan is in place and implemented.
+Employment Equity Report is submitted online to the Department of Labour annually.